 Zero Based Budgeting

 A zero based budget gives every dollar of your take home pay an assignment.
 For it to work, it has to be realistic.
-I should look different every month to adjust for holidays, life events or one off expenses.
-It's ideal to have it done at least ten days in advance of the month.
+It should look different every month to adjust for holidays, life events or one off expenses.
+It's also ideal to have it done at least ten days in advance of the month.

 I used to think budgeting was just tracking income and expenses.
 I knew what was coming in and out of my accounts every month but I didn’t have a plan for my money.
 It wasn’t until I started keeping a zero based budget, that I realized I wasn't actually budgeting.
 Without having to make any lifestyle adjustments I was able to find and $4,000 a month and more to throw at my debt.

 The best way to start is to go through two months of your bank and credit card statements.
-List out all your income sources and start putting your expenses in categories.
+List out all your income sources and start putting your expenses into categories.
 Make these categories as broad as possible.
 It's the simplicity that encourages consistency.

 You can make your own spreadsheet or use an app or online tool.
 I use EveryDollar.
 There is a free and a paid version.
-The paid one automatically downloads your transactions from your accounts.For those new to budgeting I recommend the free version.
+The paid one automatically downloads your transactions from your accounts.For those new to budgeting, I recommend the free version.
 Manually entering your transactions is powerful in helping you take control of your money.
 I still use the free version myself.